Grand European Travel Logo

 Depart Lima

-Our discovery of an ancient civilisation has come to an end.
+Our discovery of an ancient civilization has come to an end.
 We transfer to the airport for your onward flight or perhaps extend your stay at the Novotel Lima.

 Beach in Lima, Peru